jkittley/Arduino-Websocket-Webpage/README.md

 * Power supplies

 ## End product
 The purpose of this code and the tutorial is to give you a framework / skill set on which you can build your own project.
 It is not a finished article and as such elements such as error checking have been omitted in order to make the code more readable and easier to understand.
-This is what you will build:
+This is what you will build (Click to watch):

 [![Example Use](http://img.youtube.com/vi/PEcfkao6sfE/0.jpg)](http://www.youtube.com/watch?v=PEcfkao6sfE)